isakhilesh/rocm-llvm-project/llvm/docs/AMDGPUUsage.rst

 ``buffer/global/flat_load/store/atomic`` instructions to global memory are termed vector memory operations.

+.. _amdgpu-lds-dma-bits:

 ``global_load_lds`` or ``buffer/global_load`` instructions with the `lds` flag are LDS DMA loads.
 They interact with caches as if the loaded data were being loaded to registers and not to LDS, and so therefore support the same cache modifiers.
 They cannot be performed atomically.
-They implement volatile (via aux/cpol bit 31) and nontemporal (via metadata) as if they were loads from the global address space.
+They can be performed with asynchronous, volatile and nontemporal semantics as if they were loads from the global address space:

+- asynchronous: aux bit u0x40000000
+- volatile: aux bit u0x20
+- nontemporal: metadata

 Private address space uses ``buffer_load/store`` using the scratch V# (GFX6-GFX8), or ``scratch_load/store`` (GFX9-GFX11).
 Since only a single thread